-|Not everyone has the benefit of the full personal allowance.
-There is a reduction in the personal allowance for those with ‘adjusted net income’ over £100,000 which is £1 for every £2 of income above £100,000.
-So for 2015/16 there is no personal allowance where adjusted net income exceeds £121,200 (£122,000 for 2016/17).
+The personal allowance is currently £12,500.
+Budget 2018 announced that the allowance will remain at the same level in 2020/21 and then increase by CPI.
+There is a reduction in the personal allowance for those with ‘adjusted net income’ over £100,000.
+The reduction is £1 for every £2 of income above £100,000.
+So for the current and next tax year there is no personal allowance where adjusted net income exceeds £125,000.

 Tax bands and rates

-The basic rate of tax is currently 20%.
-The band of income taxable at this rate is £31,785 so that the threshold at which the 40% band applies is £42,385 for those who are entitled to the full basic personal allowance.
+The basic rate of tax is 20%.
+In 2019/20 and 2020/21 the band of income taxable at this rate is £37,500 so that the threshold at which the 40% band applies is £50,000 for those who are entitled to the full personal allowance.